Game of Attrition CD

 - Molly Yeh, WQXR - Q2 Music

-Arlene Sierra Volume 1Released in 2011, this critically acclaimed recording marks the first devoted to Sierra's music and the first of a new series focusing on her work with the esteemed label Bridge Records.
+This critically acclaimed recording marks the first devoted to Sierra's music and the first of a new series focusing on her work with the esteemed label Bridge Records.
 Stunning performances are offered by some of the best musicians working today including pianist Vassily Primakov, soprano Susan Narucki, the Daedalus Quartet and the International Contemporary Ensemble with conductor Jayce Ogren.

 Programme